mecmartini/soulweb-docs/docs/drupal/drupal_composer.md

         }
     ]

-Be sure to have set the libraries installer path:
+Make sure to have set the libraries installer path:

     "installer-paths": {
         ...